fuse-box/fuse-box/docs/sparky/sparky.md

 });
 ```

-to execute the task, run `node fuse foo` and enjoy :)
+To execute the task, run `node fuse.js foo`.

 ## Waterfall vs Parallel

-`Sparky` has two modes for executing tasks, `waterfall` and `parallel`. in `waterfall` mode, tasks are executed sequentially based on the order they are defined.
+`Sparky` has two modes for executing tasks, `waterfall` and `parallel`.
+In `waterfall` mode, tasks are executed sequentially based on the order they are defined within the task array.
 This is good if you require a task to wait until another task is completed.
-In `parallel` mode tasks are executed asynchronously, meaning they will not depend on each other's completion.
+In `parallel` mode tasks are executed asynchronously, meaning that they will not depend on each other's completion.
+To run tasks in `waterfall` mode, just prefix the task name with an `&`.

 ```js
 task('foo', () => {